Entertainment & Special Event Insurance — Kelly Insurance Group

 ANNUAL PROMOTER PROGRAMS

-High-frequency concert promoters running multiple hip hop shows per year benefit from annual event liability programs that cover all events under a single policy with aggregate limits — more efficient and cost-effective than insuring each show individually.
+High-frequency promoters running multiple shows a year can benefit from an annual event liability program covering all events under a single policy with aggregate limits — often more efficient than insuring each show individually.

 🏙️